isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ---
 layout: post
 author: Alberto Losada Grande
 description: A use case is exposed where containerized VMs running on top of Kubernetes ease the deployment of standardized VMs required by software developers.
-In this first part, we focus on creating standard images using different tools and then containerize them so that them can be stored in a container registry.
+In this first part, we focus on creating standard images using different tools and then containerize them so that they can be stored in a container registry.
 navbar_active: Blogs
 category: news
 tags: